top of page

 Liver Qi Stagnation, if left untreated, can contribute to cycle and hormonal irregularities related to PCOS.
 The blockage of Qi in the uterus and fallopian tubes can lead to blockages of blood which may lead to blood stasis (another Chinese Medicine diagnosis) which is linked to heavy, painful periods, fibroids, endometriosis and implantation issues.

-However, Liver Qi Stagnation is incredibly common.
-Treatment is to ‘move the Liver Qi’.
-You can support your Liver Qi with the following methods:
+Liver Qi Stagnation is incredibly common.
+All treatments aim to ‘move the Liver Qi’

 All exercise moves the Liver Qi.
 Cardio exercise such as running, cycling, swimming, and HIIT is the most effective for moving the Liver Qi in the short term.
 If you have Liver Qi Stagnation symptoms, you may feel tired and lethargic.
 However if you feel energised after exercise, you will know that the low motivation was due to a blockage of Liver Qi rather than a deficiency of Qi.